Can You Eat Seaweed While Pregnant?

 Expert Validated

 When you are pregnant, you may be required to make certain changes in your diet.
 If you are a seaweed fan, you may wonder, ‘Is it okay to eat seaweed while pregnant?’ or ‘Is it something that is considered off-limits?’
 Well, there are some types of seaweeds that you may safely consume during pregnancy.
 However, that comes with a word of caution.
 You need to be careful about consuming seaweed while pregnant.
 Nothing is more important than your unborn baby’s safety at this crucial stage of life.
+Is seaweed safe for pregnancy?
 To find out how safe seaweed is during pregnancy, let’s continue reading the post.

 What Is Seaweed and Its Types?

-Seaweed has joined the category of superfood category because of its abundant health benefits.
+Seaweed has joined the superfood category because of its abundant health benefits (1).
 It is also considered a natural remedy for many medical ailments.
 Seaweed is popularly used in many Asian cuisines in both fresh and dried forms.
 Apart from many culinary benefits, it is also rich in vitamins, minerals, protein, and fibre.
 Belonging to the algae family, seaweed is usually found in red, brown and green varieties.
 The red variety is usually used in making sushi (nori), the brown variety is often used to make soups and stews because of its chewy texture, and the green variety is usually used to make salads and soups.
 Almost all varieties of seaweeds are safe for consumption during pregnancy; however, talking to your doctor is suggested before making any dietary alterations.

 ADVERTISEMENT